vishnudorigundla/Experiment-no-7-DC-Motor-Speed-Control-Using-Arduino/README.md

 ### RESULT:

-Thus the speed and the direction of a DC motor using L293D driver is controlled by using tincercad software.
+Thus,the speed and the direction of a DC motor using L293D driver is controlled by using tincercad software.